wjmoner/imedia-production/syllabus.md

 Understand fundamental interactive media development concepts using common industry development tools in order to reinforce technique that may be applied beyond the scope of this course.
 Emerge with enhanced technical skills and theoretically-informed insights into interactivity and its increasingly significant role in a variety of communications contexts.

-### Course Schedule

 ### Course Objectives

 Javascript: several small, functional projects will be completed

-Interactive Media: HTML5 Canvas Game + Audio Project + Eko Video Project
+Interactive Media: HTML5 Canvas Game + Web Audio Project + Eko Video Project

+Final Project: A fully-functional game or interactive media project fulfilling a specific objective, using a Javascript framework such as jQuery, D3.js, or HTML5 game frameworks

-Wordpress: your course portfolio and process documentation will be stored here, under your complete control using specific themes, child themes, and plugins
+Wordpress: your course portfolio and process documentation will be stored here, under your complete control using specific themes, child themes, and plugins (ongoing)

 Journal: part of Wordpress, journal entries are for reflection and growth